DooDesch/ThunderstoreModManager/README.md

 - Create a manifest file: `node index create:manifest`
 - Update the modpack: `node index update:modpack`
 - Create a modpack: `node index create:modpack:zip [updateManifest = true]`
+- Start the mod manager with interactive prompts: `node index start`

+When you start the mod manager with the start command, you will be prompted with a list of questions to guide you through the process of installing, updating, or removing mods, creating a manifest file, or creating a modpack.

 ## Configuration